 • Discover India, a land of overwhelming sensations

-Day 1 - Upon arrival in Mumbai, a guide will meet you at the airport, and escort you to our elegant hotel.
+Upon arrival in Delhi, a guide will meet you at the airport, and escort you to our elegant hotel.
 There are no activities or meals planned for today.
-You can rest in your sumptuous quarters, take a walk to shake off the jet lag, hit the pool or relax and rest for our gay India tour.
+You can rest in your sumptuous quarters, take a walk to shake off the jet lag, hit the pool, or relax and rest for our gay India tour.

 Tonight we will enjoy our welcome dinner.